Girgetto/Girgetto/README.md

 ### Hi, I'm Giorgio 😄

-I'm a Full stack developer, working at DSCL Guidesmiths 💻 full time, giving classes at the bridge part time 📚
+I'm a Full stack developer, working at DSCL Guidesmiths 💻 full time and teaching at the bridge part time 📚

 Hobbies: 🏋 🏀 🎮